discord-php/DiscordPHP-Slash/README.md

     'loop' =>  $discord->getLoop(),
 ]);

+$client->linkDiscord($discord, false); // false signifies that we still want to use the HTTP server - default is true, which will use gateway

 $discord->on('ready', function (Discord $discord) {
     // DiscordPHP is ready
 });

 $client->registerCommand('my_cool_command', function (Interaction $interaction, Choices $choices) use ($discord) {
+    // there are a couple fields in $interaction that will return DiscordPHP parts:
+    $interaction->guild;
+    $interaction->channel;
+    $interaction->member;

+    // if you don't link DiscordPHP, it will simply return raw arrays

     $discord->guilds->get('id', 'coolguild')->members->ban(); // do something ?
     $interaction->acknowledge();
 });